Mechanica by Betsy Cornwall

 A companion book to Princess of the Midnight Ball, this reads as a mixture of fantasy, romance, and mystery.
 The protagonist Princess Poppy is not the Cinderella figure, but, rather, the one who takes it upon herself to discover where a serving girl has suddenly been acquiring fancy new clothes.
 Fun and original.

 Before Midnight by Cameron Dokey

 Part of the “Once Upon a Time” series published by Simon Pulse.
 It is not the most imaginative work in the series or even the best of Dokey’s own contributions, but it is nonetheless a delightfully fun read for anyone who loves retellings.

 Cinder by Marissa Meyer

-A science fiction/dystopian retelling that will be released January 2012.
-Here, Cinder is a cyborg in New Beijing.
-I think this promises to be a unique contribution to the line of retellings, and the fact that it is the first in a series suggests that the story will explore deeper into the lives of the characters than the original tale.
-Update: Read Briana’s review here.
+A science fiction/dystopian retelling in which Cinder is a cyborg in New Beijing.
+This promises to be a unique contribution to the line of retellings, and the fact that it is the first in a series suggests that the story will explore deeper into the lives of the characters than the original tale.
+Read Briana’s review here.

 Disenchanted: The Trials of Cinderella by Megan Morrison

 This retelling takes inspiration from the Triangle Shirtwaist Factory fire to depict Ella as a proponent of labor reform.
 Coming from “new money,” Ella struggles to find acceptance in her new social class, but also feels drawn to help the working class from which she rose.
 A modern take on a classic tale.
 Read Krysta’s review here.